rackerlabs/technical-blog/_posts/2019-11-18-six-common-roadblocks-when-implementing-cpq-software-and-how-to-overcome-them.md

 ![]({% asset_path 2019-11-18-six-common-roadblocks-when-implementing-cpq-software-and-how-overcome-them/Implementing-CPQ-Software.png %})

-Manually configuring quotes for individual clients leaves your sales team at a disadvantage and cause burn out.
+Manually configuring quotes for individual clients leaves your sales team at a disadvantage and causes burn out.
 It can be difficult, or even impossible, to scale your process for quotes without the help of automated software.

 Thankfully, CPQ solutions like Salesforce CPQ & Billing are designed specifically for this purpose.